-The death of a child may be considered the worst trauma that any human can experience.
-Though it’s not a terribly common experience in the United States—about 10,000 children between the ages of 1 and 14 died in 2016—the horrific potential for childhood mortality looms large.
-While reassuring, the numbers also make plain why this one specific type of loss is so feared, so painful, and so stigmatized.
+The loss of a child may be the worst trauma a human being can experience.
+Though it’s not a terribly common experience in the United States — about 10,000 children between the ages of 1 and 14 died in 2018 — the horrific potential for losing a child looms large.
+And although reassuring, the numbers also make plain why the death of a child brings so much grief, and why it’s so feared, so painful, and so stigmatized.

 “The death of a child is considered the single worst stressor a person can go through,” says Deborah Carr, chair of the sociology department at Boston University.
-“Parents and fathers specifically feel responsible for the child’s wellbeing.
-And they’re not just losing a person they loved.
+“Parents and fathers specifically feel responsible for the child’s well-being.
+So when they lose a child, they’re not just losing a person they loved.
 They’re also losing the years of promise they had looked forward to.”

-Psychological Impacts: How The Trauma Of Child Loss Harms The Psyche
+Psychological Impacts: How the Trauma of Losing a Child Harms the Psyche

-Interestingly, very few studies have delved into the nightmare of the death of a child.
+The impacts of this tragedy are not solely biological.
+Interestingly, however, very few studies have delved into the nightmare of the death of a child.
 Most of the research on the psychological response to death focuses on the loss of a spouse or a parent.
-Presumably this is in part because of the difficulty of finding subjects for study and also in the potential difficulty of recruiting participants in anything longitudinal.
+Presumably, this is in part because of the difficulty of finding subjects for study and also in the potential difficulty of recruiting participants in anything longitudinal.

 “While there have been significant advances in our scientific understanding of grief, we have a long way to go,” MacCullum says.

-Unfortunately, the research suggests that psychological damage done by a child’s death often does not heal over time.
-One 2008 study found that even 18 years after the death of a child, bereaved parents reported “more depressive symptoms, poorer well-being, and more health problems and were more likely to have experienced a depressive episode and marital disruption.”
-While some parents did improve, “recovery from grief…was unrelated to the amount of time since the death.”
+Unfortunately, the research suggests that psychological damage was done by a child’s death often does not heal over time.
+A 2008 study found that even 18 years after losing a child, bereaved parents reported “more depressive symptoms, poorer well-being, and more health problems and were more likely to have experienced a depressive episode and marital disruption.”
+While some parents did improve, “recovery from grief… was unrelated to the amount of time since the death.”

-“The first year after losing a younger child, a parent is at an increased risk for suicide and everything from major depression to complicated grief,” Dr. Gail Saltz, a psychiatrist at the NY Presbyterian Hospital Weill-Cornell School of Medicine, told Fatherly.
-Complicated grief differs from expected, normal grief, in that “there are more intense symptoms, alternating with seemingly no symptoms—a numbness—which potentially impairs their ability to function.”
+“The first year after losing a younger child, a parent is at an increased risk for suicide and everything from major depression to complicated grief,” Saltz says.
+Complicated grief differs from expected, normal grief, in that “there are more intense symptoms, alternating with seemingly no symptoms — a numbness — which potentially impairs their ability to function.”

-Social Impacts: How Child Loss Strengthens (Or Ruins) Families
+Social Impacts: How the Loss of a Child Strengthens (Or Ruins) Families

 Major life stressors naturally take a toll on marriages.
 But divorce in the aftermath of a child’s death is not inevitable.
 “It’s really important to underscore that the death of a child is not going to ruin a marriage,” Carr says.
 “It generally makes a troubled marriage worse, and a strong marriage better.”
 When dealing with illness or addiction, spouses who disagreed over the best course of treatment are at particularly high risk.
 “If one spouse blames the other, or feels the other did something to hasten the death, that’s almost something that cannot be recovered from.”